Average Doctor Salaries by Specialty

 Source: MedScape Physician Compensation Report, 2023

 The numbers above represent state-wide averages.
 Average salaries for doctors in metropolitan areas tend to be higher.
-Here are the top 10 metro areas in which physicians are paid the highest average annual salary:
+Here are the top 10 metro areas where doctors are paid the highest average annual salary:

 U.S. map showing the lowest earning states for physicians.

-Here are the lowest earning states in the U.S. ranked by income for physicians.
+Here are the lowest earning states in the U.S. ranked by income for doctors.

 1. Maryland: $306,000